 How to Recognize a Professional Mobile Food Critic

-If someone is using a camera or holding their cell phone close to the food, they may be trying to take pictures for an online or print review.
+- Photographing: If someone is using a camera or holding their cell phone close to the food, they may be trying to take pictures for an online or print review.
 Then again, it may just be someone sharing pics of your food with their social networks.